Good lordy, Jim Comey

 Here is what the former FBI director tweeted following the news about Michael Flynn’s plea:

-But justice roll down like waters and righteousness like an ever-flowing stream” Amos 5:24.
+But [let] justice roll down like waters and righteousness like an ever-flowing stream” Amos 5:24.

 If the subject is Flynn’s plea per se, this strikes me as an overstatement.
 A guilty plea to a charge of lying to the FBI, with the prospect of little or no time spent in prison, doesn’t reach biblical proportions.